 Our frozen green chile works deliciously here.
 Start with 1/2 package or 1 pound of the chopped green chile, adding more if desired.
 Serve this with Bear Paw Bread (Pueblo Indian French style bread) or generously buttered hot flour tortillas.

 3 Pounds pork shoulder, fat and bone removed (reserve the fat), cut into ½ inch cubes

 4 medium-size cloves garlic, finely chopped

 2 cans (14 ½ ounces each) whole tomatoes, chopped, liquid reserved

 20 fresh green chiles, parched, peeled, and cut crosswise into 1 inch wide strips or 1 pound (half of a package) of the Pecos Valley Spice Company frozen hot green chile

 ½ teaspoon dried Mexican oregano

-Notes: If you can’t find fresh chiles, use 2 cans (16 ounces each) whole green chiles.
+Notes: If you can’t find fresh or frozen chiles, use 2 cans (16 ounces each) whole green chiles.
 Drain them seed them, and cut them crosswise into 1-inch slices.

 Farm-fresh, hand-roasted, peeled and chopped green chiles are flash frozen into 2 pound bricks.
 Shipped USPS 2-day Air included in price - (Continental US only).